JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 officers were strung out at regular intervals, wearing night scopes and high, rubberized boots.
 They played flashlights over the walkers as they evacuated.

 "Does this happen often?"
-Lawrence said over his shoulder.
+Batman said over his shoulder.
 His words were absorbed by the dead subterranean air and he thought that she might not have heard him but then she sighed.